China’s earthquake survivors endure frigid temperatures and mourn the dead

 Nearly 15,000 homes collapsed in Gansu and more than 87,000 people have been resettled, provincial officials said at a Wednesday news conference.
 Many spent the night in shelters set up in the area as temperatures plunged well below freezing.

-The number missing was down from 16 earlier Wednesday.
-The death toll in the province had gone up again Wednesday afternoon according to a CCTV report.
+The number missing was down from 20 initially.
+The death toll in the province rose to 22, according to state broadcaster CCTV.

 Gansu officials said their search and rescue effort had basically been completed by mid-afternoon Tuesday.
 The province’s death toll remained at 113 and the number of injured rose to 782.
 Together with 198 in Qinghai, that brought the total injured close to 1,000.